 This should be good, thought Larry.
 Chambers is pretty sharp.

-He was anything but.
-The kid merely added jumping and slashing to all the stylus waving.
+Dean’s innovation was to add jumping and slashing to all the stylus waving.
 Larry shook his head and laughed.

 “Maybe we need magic,” said Steve, Billy’s bench mate.
 “Try a spell.”

-“Unh!”
-Dean grunted, still jumping up and down and waving.
+Dean grunted and continued jumping up and down and waving.
 “Don’t know any.
-Uhn!
+Oof!
 Yell some at me.”

-“No, Billy,” Maggie Heinz giggled.
+“No, Billy,” Maggie Heinz said with a giggle.
 “That lifts things.
 Duh!”

-They spent the next ten minutes tossing out faux Latin phrases and quotes from Harry Potter which, to Dean’s credit, he repeated unironically, but to no avail.
+They spent the next ten minutes alternating between faux Latin phrases and quotes from Harry Potter which, to Dean’s credit, he repeated unironically but without result.

 “My turn,” said Maggie with a grin.
 She hip-checked Dean off the sensor array.